ClaudiaManfredi/BioVoice/README.md

 BioVoice is a user-friendly software platform designed to perform acoustical analyses of the human voice.
 BioVoice was developed at the Biomedical Engineering Lab, Università degli Studi di Firenze.
 It allows recording the human voice of newborns, children, adults, and singing voice, performing both time and frequency analysis, estimating more than 20 acoustical parameters.
 The user has to follow a few mandatory steps to perform voice analysis.

 ## Requirements and Running
-BioVoice is a software platform designed in MATLAB® and it requires MATLAB® Runtime R2017b.
+BioVoice is a software platform designed in MATLAB®.
+An executable beta version that does not require the installation of the MATLAB® software is available.
-Here it executable beta version is available,  that does not require the installation of the MATLAB® software.
+It requires the installation of MATLAB® Runtime R2017b, which can be downloaded from: https://www.mathworks.com/products/compiler/matlab-runtime.html

-The computer must be equipped with at least an Intel® Core™i3 processor with a 64-bit card.
-Windows OS (from Windows 7 on) is required.
-It does not run under Mac OS.
+The computer must be equipped with at least an Intel® Core™i3 processor running a 64-bit version of Windows OS (from Windows 7 on).
+It has not been tested on Mac OS or Linux.
 To run BioVoice, click on the green "clone or download" button on the top right side of the window.
 Save the `BioVoice-master.zip` file and unzip it.
 Launch `BioVoice.exe` and follow the instructions to install BioVoice.

 ## Distribution restrictions